 - Degas can only be applied while the filament is turned on and operating. - Ensure that the vacuum pressure is at or less than 5.00 x 10-5 Torr before attempting to initiate degas. - Degas will automatically turn off after 10 minutes when using factory default settings.
-Degas can be programmed for duration of 2 to 30 minutes. - The B-RAX will continue to measure approximate pressure while degas is in progress. - Degas will automatically turn off if the pressure exceeds 1.00 x 10-4 Torr during the degas cycle, off but the filament will remain turned on. - Degas can be interrupted by turning the IG filament off.
+Degas can be programmed for duration of 2 to 30 minutes. - The B-RAX will continue to measure approximate pressure while degas is in progress. - During the Degas cycle, if the measured pressure exceeds 1.00 x 10-4 Torr when using the BA601 or 4.00 x 10-3 Torr when using the BA600, degas will turn off but the filament will remain turned on. - Degas can be interrupted by turning the IG filament off.